karlnicholas/javaee-security-quickstart-archetype/src/main/resources/archetype-resources/readme.md

     mvn wildfly:undeploy
 ```

+### Create your own `admin@test.com` user and password.
+The admin user and password is loaded from `src/main/resources/META-INF/load-script.sql`, and the password
+is SHA-256/Base64 encoded, as specified in the jboss-security-domain.xml file.
+To change it, you can do either of
+the following.
+  * Get a new password by editing the `src/main/java/service/UserSessionBean.java` file.
+At the end you will find a
+  main method that encodes a string for you.
+Put your password of choice in the string and run it as a Java
+  application.
+Copy the output string to the load-script password field.
+Set the email field to a field of your
+  choice.
+It's probably not a good idea check the changes showing your new password into source control.
+  * Or, use the default user id and password of `admin@test.com/admin` and change the password after you login.
+If you
+  want to change the email, create a new account and use the current admin account to promote the new account to admin.
+  Then you will be able to use the new admin account to delete to old one if you want to.

 ### Creating a new project in Eclipse

 This archetype has been added to `Maven.org` and so it is available in